Roasted Chicken with Garlic & Herbs

 “This turned out excellent!
 And I didn’t have all the ingredients as listed (no lemon, no fresh thyme).
 With a bird thawed out and no idea how to cook, I found this; followed the instructions with what I did have on hand, and it turned out wonderful!
 Even my texture sensitive six year old snarfed it all down!
 Thank you so much!”Kayla

-• Simple Ingredients: Utilizes basic ingredients like butter, thyme, garlic, and onion to enhance the natural flavor of the chicken.
+• Simple Ingredients: I use basic ingredients like butter, thyme, garlic, and onion to make the chicken taste amazing!

-• Effortless and Perfect Centerpiece: Despite the simplicity of the recipe, the final dish is impressive enough for special occasions.
+• Effortless and Perfect Centerpiece: Despite the simplicity of the recipe, the final dish is impressive enough for special occasions…they’ll think you spent hours in the kitchen!

 Ingredients for Whole Roasted Chicken